Bare-metal Kubernetes, Part VIII: Containerizing our Work Environment

 FROM debian:bookworm-slim AS workspace

 Running as root is of course considered haram.
-Perhaps more importantly, our repository will be cloned onto our workstation itself and then mounted into the running container, which means that the files will, nine times out of ten, be owned by our the default UID 1000.
-If we used a root container, any files we created inside the container would automatically be owned by root, meaning if we exported a yaml manifest or kubectl cp (copied) a file from a container onto disk while inside our container, we would have to elevate privileged to access it outside of the container.
+Perhaps more importantly, our repository will be cloned onto our workstation itself and then mounted into the running container, which means that the files will, nine times out of ten, be owned by our default UID 1000.
+If we used a root container, any files we created inside the container would automatically be owned by root, meaning if we exported a yaml manifest or kubectl cp (copied) a file from a container onto disk while inside our container, we would have to elevate privileges to access it outside of the container.
 Apart from the the security implications, this is just plain tedious!

 We'll configure a user with the clever name user inside the container with UID and GID 1000.
 That way the owner id will be identical inside and outside of the container, and we can transition ourselves and files seamlessly between them.